risd-gd/wp18/README.md

 # Method of Instruction

 This course is a hands-on workshop.
 Students will watch short demonstrations on a projector, then be asked to apply what was seen on their own.
 Homework will be given from week to week.

+# Course Policies and Expectations

+Please show up to class on time with your homework already committed to the class repository.
+Although we are facing our machines during class, please avoid doing non-course computer activities except during breaks.
+If you finish an exercise early, help a classmate, extend the complexity of the exercise or take a break outside the classroom.

 # Readings / Resources